noamross/gams-in-r-course/slides/chapter1_09.md

 Notes: However, linear terms are very useful when we have categorical variables as predictors.
 For instance, in our mpg data set, the fuel variable has two categories: diesel and gas.
 When we include a linear term with this categorical variable, the gam() function fits a model with a fixed effect for each level of the category.
 Here, you can see that having gasoline has a negative effect; diesel vehicles are more fuel efficient.

 In this model the nonlinear effect of weight applies to vehicles of both gas types.
-This is nonlinear equivalent to the fixed slope, varying intercept models you may recall from a linear regression course.
+This is the nonlinear equivalent to the fixed slope, varying intercept models you may recall from a linear regression course.

 Note that, when you use categorical variables this way, it's important that the variables are stored as factors.
 The mgcv package does not use character variables.